 How about finance companies like BCA, Mandiri, BNI, or BRI ?
 Unfortunately, the biggest finance-banking company in Southeast Asia (in valuation) is DBS, coming from city state Singapore.

-So which one is the best hope for us ?
+So which one has the best shot ?
 Gojek.

 Gojek is Indonesia technology startup that specialize in ride hailing, logistic, digital payment, and expand to almost every aspects of daily life.
 Gojek is backed by Tencent, Google, Temasek Holdings, Meituan Dianping, and other well-respected VCs.
 You probably already know Google as 3rd most valuable company on earth.
 Not far behind, Tencent is the 7th most valuable company.
 Temasek ?
 It’s Singapore sovereign wealth fund that invest to companies globally.